Virtualized Domain Controller Architecture

 In a mixed environment where some hypervisors support VM-GenerationID and others do not, it is possible for a clone media to be accidentally deployed on a hypervisor that does not support VM-GenerationID.
 The presence of DCCloneConfig.xml file indicates administrative intent to clone a DC.
 Therefore, if a DCCloneConfig.xml file is found during boot but a VM-GenerationID is not provided from the host, the clone DC is booted into Directory Services Restore Mode (DSRM) to prevent any impact to the rest of the environment.
 The clone media can be subsequently moved to a hypervisor that supports VM-GenerationID and then cloning can be retried.

 If the clone media is deployed on a hypervisor that supports VM-GenerationID but a DCCloneConfig.xml file is not provided, as the DC detects a VM-GenerationID change between its DIT and the one from the new VM, it will trigger safeguards to prevent USN re-use and avoid duplicate SIDs.
 However, cloning will not be initiated, so the secondary DC will continue to run under the same identity as the source DC.
 This secondary DC should be removed from the network at the earliest possible time to avoid any inconsistencies in the environment.
-For more information about how to reclaim this secondary DC while ensuring that updates get replicated outbound, see Microsoft KB article 2742970.

 The following diagram shows the architecture for an initial cloning operation and for a cloning retry operation.
 These processes are explained in more detail later in this topic.

 The following steps explain the process in more detail: